b-paul/4kb-bash-engine/README.md

 3) No cheating like creating external Stockfish library, using libc and other system libraries OK
 4) Can naturally compress executable, just decompressor has be part of executable. (upx for example)
 ```

+## About
+Almost all of the board representation comes from [micro-max](https://home.hccnet.nl/h.g.muller/encode.html).